In lieu of a page on Wikipedia...

 STAND UP YEARS

-Billiam performed stand-up at clubs and colleges in the U.S., Canada, England, Mexico and between islands in The Caribbean during the 1980s.
-He’s performed in Vegas, Atlantic City, and headlined The Queens Theatre on London’s West End.
+Billiam performed stand-up at clubs and colleges in the U.S., Canada, England, Mexico and the Caribbean during the 1980s.
+He’s performed in Vegas, Atlantic City, and headlined the Queens Theatre on London’s West End.
 He was a yearly staple at the Just For Laughs Festival in Montreal and his material is entered in the Smithsonian Institute as examples of American humor during the 1980s.
-Don’t believe that?
-Take a LOOK.
+100% true!

 TELEVISION WRITING

-In the early 90s Billiam gave up performing for the opportunity to sit in a writer’s room all day and get fat.
-The change worked perfectly.
+In the early 90s Billiam gave up performing for the opportunity to sit in a writer’s room all day and have food brought to him.
 Billiam has been nominated for 3 Emmys but won only twice.
-(Curse you, Powderpuff Girls.)
 He has been on the writing staffs of Comic Strip Live, Platypus Man, The Parent ‘Hood, Men Behaving Badly, and was a producer/writer on The Tony Danza Show, Brother’s Keeper, Family Guy, The Immigrants (Exec.
 Producer / Show-runner), Teacher’s Pet and has written for the 79th Annual Academy Awards.

 ANIMAL INTERNET

-Billiam developed Animal Internet, the world’s first online community “run by and for animals.”
-It was My Space for your pets and imaginary animals that lived in your head.
+Billiam developed Animal Internet, the world’s first online community “run BY animals, FOR animals.”
+It was My Space for pets and the imaginary animals that lived in your head.
 Like My Space, it died.
-The difference is My Space made some money.
-You can check out some of the animatorials (editorials written by animals) here.
+The difference is My Space made money for awhile.
+You can check out some of its animatorials (editorials written by animals) here.

 EXECUTIVE SUMMARY